si-co/rwdm/ARTIFACT-EVALUATION.md

 Requested Badge: Available, Functional, Reproduced

 ## Description
+**Warning**: The court cases under analysis are in French and Italian.

 This artifact includes the Python script used to query [https://entscheidsuche.ch/](https://entscheidsuche.ch) to obtain an initial list of court cases in Switzerland.